 Dining Services Designated a Virginia Green Restaurant by the Virginia Department of Environmental Quality

 Virginia Wesleyan College Dining Services is one of a handful of original Virginia colleges and universities to receive the green restaurant designation.
 To qualify, restaurants (or dining halls) must minimize the use of disposable food service products, recycle grease, recycle and reduce waste, use water efficiently and conserve energy.

 Beech Forest is listed on the Council of Independent Colleges' site for the Historic campus Architecture Project

 The Beech Forest, an old-growth hardwood forest which gives a glimpse into past forest conditions in the tidewater region, is important to the history of the College because the land which is now the campus was formerly a farm.
 Though in the course of the construction of the campus the beech forest area was reduced, recent construction plans have been modified so as to preserve the large area remaining.
 It is several acres of mature hardwoods, with a very tall canopy and an undisturbed understory, making it a sustainable ecological system.
 More information.

-Created in partnership with the U.S. Green Building Council, the Princeton Review's Guide to 311 Green Colleges is an online publication that profiles 308 institutions of higher education in the United States and three in Canada that demonstrate a strong commitment to sustainability in their academic offerings, campus infrastructure, activities, and career preparation.The 220-page guide is the only free, comprehensive, annually updated guide to green colleges.
-Virginia Wesleyan has also been selected for the soon-to-be-released 2012 edition.
+Created in partnership with the U.S. Green Building Council and the Center for Green Schools, the Princeton Review's Guide to 353 Green Colleges is an online publication that profiles institutions of higher education in the United States and in Canada that demonstrate a strong commitment to sustainability in their academic offerings, campus infrastructure, activities, and career preparation.The 216-page guide is the only free, comprehensive, annually updated guide to green colleges.
 More information.